Centre for Socio-economic and Environmental Studies: Poverty and social exclusion

 The Kerala Model of Development which won accolades for high social development with low economic growth, also had its "outliers" or sections of the society that the development bypassed; namely the Scheduled Tribes and the Fisher-folk.
 Bringing the issues faced by such marginalized sections into mainstream academic and policy-level discourse is an objective that CSES has persistently followed.
 Research at CSES also addresses issues of other groups of marginalized sections in the society such as the rural and urban poor, migrant workers, elderly and disabled.
-For instance, studies on alternative education, tribal health, education of migrant children, management of household finances by poor, indebtedness among rural poor, welfare legislation for vulnerable groups, etc. bring out issues faced by these marginalized sections in domains such as education, health and livelihood.
-Similarly, the marginalization lens is applied to other research pursued at CSES to understand the dimensions of inequality and exclusion faced by these vulnerable sections vis-à-vis others, be it in service delivery, local governance or social development.
+For instance, studies on alternative education, tribal health, education of migrant children, management of household finances by poor, indebtedness among rural poor, welfare legislation for vulnerable groups.

 Public finance

 Right from its inception, public finance was one of the core areas of research activity at the centre.
 Issues related to state finances and fiscal federalism- fiscal powers of the central, state and local governments are some of the key research topics pursued in this area.
-The centre has examined the implications of the recommendations of successive Central Finance Commissions to Kerala through its studies.
-Public expenditure management in the social sector is an area in which the centre has engaged extensively in the past.
-CSES has also undertaken the analysis of state and local governments for children, Scheduled Tribes and Persons with Disabilities.
-These topics within public finance are closely intertwined with other core areas of the centre such as inclusive governance, public service delivery and decentralized governance.
+The centre has examined the implications of the recommendations of successive Central Finance Commissions.

 Decentralization

-Another major area of research where CSES has done various studies is that of Decentralization; research done includes studies on service delivery, planning, budgeting and financial management and analysis of local government budgets conducted for UNICEF, Commission for Protection of Child Rights, Kerala State Planning Board and Action Aid.
-CSES has also been extending technical support to several rural and urban local governments in different sectors in the preparation of perspective plans and for GIS based planning and preparation of watershed development plans.
-CSES is an 'Institutional National Level Monitor' of the Ministry of Rural Development, Government of India and is involved in monitoring rural development programs and the functioning of the local governments in different states in India.
+Another major area of research where CSES has done various studies is that of Decentralization.